A preserved high-z compact progenitor in the heart of NGC3311 revealed with MUSE 2D stellar population analysis: Mapping the stellar populations of NGC 3311

 In the central region, in particular within the region where component A dominates the light, all stellar population properties are relatively flat.
-As indicated by the arrows in panel (i), this flattening is not a pure effect of the PSF, but extends to $\approx 5$ FHWM of the seeing, indicating a spatially resolved core\footnote{We caution the reader that the innermost Voronoi bin (0001) at $R\approx 0.1$ is affected by dust attenuation (see Fig.~\ref{fig:Avmap}) and thus the results for that point is not reliable to understand the nature of the innermost region.}.
-Beyond $R\sim1.5$ kpc, all plotted quantities show non-negligible gradients.
-In particular, stellar gradients are negative for the age, metallicity, IMF slope, sodium abundance, mass-to-light ratio, and stellar surface density, while they are positive for the $\alpha$-element abundance and the stellar velocity dispersion.
-Qualitatively, the age, metallicity, and \ac{IMF} radial gradients are similar to those observed in several early-type galaxies from previous studies covering up to $\sim 1 R_e$ \citep[e.g.][]{2010MNRAS.408..272S, 2015MNRAS.448.3484M, 2017ApJ...841...68V, 2018MNRAS.478.4084S, 2019MNRAS.483.3420P}.
-However, it is rare to have a bright central galaxy with rising $\sigma_{\star}$ and [$\alpha$/Fe] profiles with radius.
+As indicated by the arrows in panel (i), this flattening is not a pure effect of the PSF, but extends to $\approx 5$ FHWM of the seeing, indicating a spatially resolved core\footnote{We caution the reader that the innermost Voronoi bin (0001) at $R\approx 0.1$ is affected by dust attenuation (see Fig.~\ref{fig:Avmap}) and therefore the results for that point cannot be relied upon to understand the nature of the innermost region.}.